-The following table sets forth information regarding beneficial ownership of United's common stock as of February 29, 2008.
-Beneficial ownership includes any shares as to which the individual or entity has sole or shared voting power or investment power and any shares as to which the individual or entity has the right to acquire beneficial ownership with 60 days of February 29, 2008, through the exercise of any stock option or other right, and any shares that are pledged as security pursuant to various financial obligations.
-The percentage of beneficial ownership is based on 49,085,477 shares of United's common stock deemed outstanding as of such date, including options exercisable within 60 days to acquire 2,017,400 shares, and 87,866 shares issuable under the Deferred Compensation Plan, all outstanding as of February 29, 2008.
+The following table sets forth information regarding beneficial ownership of United's common stock as of February 27, 2009 and is based on 51,058,413 shares of United's common stock outstanding on such date.
+Beneficial ownership includes any shares as to which the individual or entity has sole or shared voting power or investment power and any shares as to which the individual or entity has the right to acquire beneficial ownership with 60 days of February 27, 2009, through the exercise of any stock option or other right, and any shares that are pledged as security pursuant to various financial obligations.
 The table sets forth such information with respect to:

-- · each shareholder who is known by us to beneficially own 5% or more of the common stock; - each director; - · each Named Executive Officer; and - · all executive officers and directors as a group.
+- each shareholder who is known by us to beneficially own 5% or more of the common stock; - each director; - each Named Executive Officer; and - all executive officers and directors as a group.